- Adding a new custom cookie definition

 In the modal, choose which cookie you wish to customize from the dropdown list.
 Choose its' categorization and data-processor.
-If the data-processor is not yet part of the dropdown list, just choose any one.
+If the data-processor is not yet part of the dropdown list, just choose anyone.

 By later changing its values you are creating a new one.
 Click Save when you've chosen.

-Adding a data processor
+Create a data processor

-*Currently you cannot pick your own company if they are not already defined as a processor in our system.
+Currently, you cannot pick your own company if they are not already defined as a processor in our system.
 In order to do that, you would have to save a cookie definition with a random processor.
 Once saved you can then click edit on that same cookie definition and then enter your company name instead of the processor you originally chose.
-The next time you create a new cookie definition, your company will be in the processor list.
+The next time you create a new cookie definition, your company will be on the processor list.

 How to further customize

-The new custom definition is now a part of the list, and can be further customized by clicking EDIT.
+The new custom definition is now a part of the list and can be further customized by clicking EDIT.

 Edit the field for each language you have for the solution.